 The monks of Waltham Abbey had their own chapel at Upminster Hall which survived for over two centuries after their departure.
 A surviving lease from the start of the 18th century described the chapel as having a parlour, a closet and other rooms, as well as a cellar.
 This chapel was a detached building just beyond the north-west corner of the Hall itself.
-The chapel had a font which stylistically can be dated to the 15th century – although it is unclear what uses the monks may have had for this.
+The chapel had a font which stylistically can be dated to the 15th century – although it is unclear what uses the celibate Augustinian monks may have had for this!
 When the chapel was demolished in the 18th century the font was presented to St Laurence’s Church, where it is still in use.
 The church guide and other texts date the chapel’s demolition and the donation of the font to 1777, but that seems unlikely.
 While the demolition of the chapel and the font’s donation is credited to Champion Branfill, there is no indication which Champion Branfill this was.
-Wilson dated this to the mid-18th century, but he is also on record as stated that this was gifted by the first Champion Branfill I who died in 1738.
 An account in 1789 states that the chapel “was remaining within the memory of many now living” which does not suggests a recent date such as 1777, just 12 years before, when the Lord was Champion III who was aged only 13.
-While an alternative is his father Champion II who was Lord of the Manor from 1760 until his death in 1770, I’m inclined to believe that Champion Branfill I was the probable donor.
+Wilson dated this to the mid-18th century, and he is also on record as stating that this was gifted by the second Champion Branfill II who was Lord of the Manor from 1760 until his death in 1770, which seems more plausible than his son or father.